FlorianWoelki/obsidian-iconize/README.md

 To delete an icon, you just need to click on the `Delete Icon` (prefixed with a `trash` icon) menu item.

+To enable other icon sets, go to settings and enable or disable your wanted icons.

 ## Development

 To customize this project for your needs, you can clone it and then install all dependencies: